theRealAph/ScopeLocals/README.md

 ## Description

-An extent local variable is a per thread vairable that allows context to be set in a caller and read by callees.
-Unlike a thread local variable, an extent local variable is immutable.
+An extent local variable is a per thread variable that allows context to be set in a caller and read by callees.
+Unlike a thread local variable, an extent local variable is immutable: there is no `set()` method.
 Context can be anything from a business object to an instance of a system-wide logger.

-The term extent local derives from the idea of extent in the Java Virtual Machine.
+The term extent local derives from the idea of an extent in the Java Virtual Machine.
 The JVM specification describes an extent as follows:

 "It is often useful to describe the situation where, in a given